marianoguerra/einfo/README.rst

 	An atom describing the type of error in a computer friendly way What you would put as second element in an error tuple: {error, Type}

-Reason
+Msg
-	A string describint the error in human a friendly way
+	A string describing the error in human a friendly way

 Extra
 	Extra data that serves as context for the error, for example if the error